 Chalet decor offers a great opportunity to create a look that’s unique.
 Modern furniture with a few antique pieces, paired with neutral plush rugs make a statement that is timeless and sure to be enjoyed for many years to come.

 The cottage or country chic look can also look great in a chalet.
 Add pastel colors, floral tapestries, and oriental patterned rugs to give the home a cozy feel.
-A traditional stone fireplace and a reclaimed wood table can go a long way towards making this look work for you.
+A traditional stone fireplace and a reclaimed wood table can go a long way toward making this look work for you.

 Consider whimsical throw pillows, canopy beds, and handmade decorative pieces to complete the mountain cottage look.
 For lake or seaside chalets, consider adding ocean blue and seashell pieces to bring to tie in the natural environment in classic chalet style.